 The Museum of the Moving Image, located in the former East Coast headquarters of Paramount Pictures in Astoria, is home to some 130,000 objects related to classic and contemporary films.
 There’s also a permanent exhibition featuring more than 20 puppets from Jim Henson’s career in film and television alongside scripts, sketches and other archival materials.

 Courtesy, MoMA PS1

-Queens also has plenty of museums where your clients can find inspiration on a cold day.
-MoMA PS1, a branch of the Museum of Modern Art housed in a renovated former school building, makes for a great introduction to the borough’s eclectic, avant-garde arts scene: the stairwells and several classrooms are given over to long-term installations, but most of the space is used to host rotating exhibitions of provocative and often political works by emerging artists from around the world.
-The Museum of the Moving Image is located in nearby Astoria, in the former East Coast headquarters of Paramount Pictures, and has a wide-ranging collection of artifacts from classic and contemporary films on display.
-Clients who are feeling lucky—or simply bold—can check out Resorts World Casino New York City, a recently expanded casino in Jamaica that features hundreds of slot machines and electronic table games.
+MoMA PS1, a branch of the Museum of Modern Art located in a former school building in Long Island City, makes for a great introduction to Queens’s eclectic, avant-garde arts scene.
+The institution’s stairwells and several classrooms are given over to long-term installations, but most of the space is used to host rotating exhibitions of provocative—and often political—works by emerging artists from around the world.
+If your clients are feeling lucky they’ll want to head to Resorts World Casino New York City, a recently expanded casino in Jamaica with hundreds of slot machines and electronic table games.

 Snug Harbor Cultural Center & Botanical Garden.
 Photo: Tagger Yancey IV